Find/Change license on gpl/lgpl code

 not used by Kepler.

-#6 Updated by Matt Jones about 11 years ago
+#6 Updated by Matt Jones over 14 years ago

 Apache-licensed code is generally redistributable in both source and binary forms (it is similar to BSD), although it often has an attribution clause.
 You can read the license here: